troclaux/notes/sql.md

   - `*`: select all
 - `FROM`: select the target(s) table(s)
   - list the tables from where data is fetched
+  - able to create an alias for a table: `FROM users u`
 - `WHERE`: filter records based on conditions
   - `BETWEEN`: selects values within given range (values can be numbers, text or dates)
   - `LIKE`: filter records that matches the string